open-telemetry/semantic-conventions/docs/sampling/README.md

 Samplers and sampling processors SHOULD pass items of telemetry to the exporter, independent of their default sampling mechanism, when the `sampling.priority` attribute is present and non-zero.

-Although the priority is an integer, mathematical weight is not prescribed and no other specific behaviors are required.
+Samplers and sampling processors SHOULD NOT pass items of telemetry to the exporter, unconditionally, when the `sampling.priority` attribute is present and zero.

+Samplers and sampling processors SHOULD apply their default behavior when the `sampling.priority` attribute is not present.

+Faced with collection limits, samplers and sampling processors SHOULD prioritize collecting telemetry with higher `sampling.priority` values above telemetry with lower `sampling.priority` values.

 ### Overriding sampling randomness